 We make sure 100% of your donation is spent on your Qurbani.

 Imran Khan Cancer Appeal does not profit from carrying out your Qurbani.
 The price you pay covers the full cost of your preferred Qurbani animal as well as the work that goes into carrying out the sacrifice.
-For 25 years, donors seeking to perform their sacrifice with sincere faith and without cutting corners have trusted us to offer their best for Allah (swt).
+For over 25 years, donors seeking to perform their sacrifice with sincere faith and without cutting corners have trusted us to offer their best for Allah (swt).

 You will not attain righteousness, unless you give of that which you love; and whatever thing you spend, Allah surely knows it. -The Holy Qur’an 3:92